 What year, make and model of trucks does North Hitch work with?

-Candice: We have developed the North Hitch product for 2020 Ford, 2020 Ram, and 2020 Chevy and GMC trucks.
+Candice: We have developed the North Hitch product for 2020 Ford, 2020 Ram, and 2020 Chevy trucks.
 They have been custom designed for each truck.
 Some applications go as far back as 2011.

 For example, on the 2020 Ram trucks we ran the receiver through the factory opening in the front bumper.
 For the 2020 Ford trucks, the front hitch hides behind the license plate.
 After the North hitch is installed, the Ford trucks look completely stock.